New signings have lifted the mood at Newcastle, says Bruce

-Newcastle spent around 35 million pounds ($44.78 million) to bring in Wilson and Lewis from Bournemouth and Norwich City respectively, while Fraser arrived on a free transfer.
+Newcastle spent around 35 million pounds to bring in Wilson and Lewis from Bournemouth and Norwich City respectively, while Fraser arrived on a free transfer.

 "In the past you'd have liked to have the signings done before pre-season, but this year there's been no real pre-season as such," Bruce told reporters in a news conference.